What Is the Number One Drug Used by Teens? (2026)

 Alcohol

-The easy availability of alcohol makes this much more socially acceptable among teens compared to illicit drugs.
-Nearly 40% of highschoolers have reported using alcohol in 2021.
-Alcohol abuse among teens can lead to physical and mental health effects including:
+The easy availability of alcohol can make it seem more socially acceptable among teens compared to many illicit drugs.
+CDC’s 2023 Youth Risk Behavior Survey reported that 22% of high school students currently drank alcohol, down from 35% in 2013.
+Even with this decline, alcohol abuse among teens can still lead to physical and mental health effects including:

 • Decreased academic performance